Bad Credit Line of Credit

 The size of your loan will depend on how valuable the lender thinks your business is.
 While business lines of credit can help you increase sales and boost your business in the short term, they tend to have high interest rates and can be difficult to repay.

-Unsecured vs. secured Lines of Credit
+Unsecured vs. secured Line of Credit

 Like many personal loans, a Line of Credit can be secured or unsecured.
 With a secured Line of Credit, you provide some type of asset as collateral.
 If you default on the loan, however, the lender can repossess the asset to recoup the loss.